Atrate/qubes-utils/README.md

 # Qubes Utils

-Meta-repo to provide links to Qubes utilities I've written.
+Meta-repo to provide links to Qubes utilities I've written or adapted for my uses.

 ## Performance